shravanasati/everynyan/README.md

 ```sh
 python -c "import secrets;print(secrets.token_hex(32))"
 ```
 Moderator emails is a comma-separated list of emails of users who have moderation privileges.

 Sign up and create an account on [Resend](https://resend.com), verify your domain and obtain an API key.

+Create a discord server and create a channel and obtain webhook url from Channel Setting > Integrations

+Sign in at [Tenor](https://tenor.com) to obtain a Tenor API Key

 You also need to create a project on [Firebase](https://console.firebase.google.com), enable Firestore.
 Then go to the Project Settings > Service Accounts > Generate a private key.